mjstraughan/CubingHistory/docs/3x3/Methods/CornersFirst.md

 3. Solve three bottom layer edges, solve three upper layer edges, then solve the final two bottom and upper layer edges.
 4. Solve the middle layer edges.

-In May, 2003, Dan Knights stated that in 1999 he observed Rubik solve the cube [^3].
+In May, 2003, Dan Knights stated that in 1999 he observed Rubik solve the cube [^knights-nd].
 He outlined the steps that he saw.
 The steps are slightly different when comparing with Perjés' description.
 In Knights' description, three edges of the first layer are solved before the last layer corners.

 ![](img/CornersFirst/Rubik3.png)